Dr Simon Philpott

 English is my first language and I speak some Indonesian.
 My first degree had a major in Indonesian but I have had little opportunity to make use of these skills since moving to the northern hemisphere in 2001.

 I am a keen fan of cricket and played as an all-rounder for Clara Vale Cricket Club (2002-06).
 I also have a debilitating passion for the Essendon Football Club (but have not played Australian football since school days).
-Motorcycling is a long term interest too and I have toured Australia and NZ extensively.
-More recently, I have had great trips through the Netherlands, France, Germany, Switzerland and Italy.
-Scotland is also close to Newcastle and that is another favourite destination.
-I enjoy good food and entertaining friends with barbecue when northern weather permits!
+Motorcycling and cycling are also long term interests.

-Research interests include Western media representations of Asia, the media,popular culture and world politics, the politics of transitional justice in East Timor, Australia-Indonesia relations, postcolonial thought, the thought of Michel Foucault, particularly governmentality.
+Research interests include the western media and its depictions of otherness, the media, popular culture and world politics, the politics of transitional justice in East Timor, Australia-Indonesia relations, postcolonial thought, the thought of Michel Foucault, particularly governmentality.

 I served as a UN accredited observer of the 1999 general election in Indonesia and of the independence referendum in East Timor, also in 1999.
 These were both fascinating experiences of democratic processes at work and the flaws in such processes.
 In the case of East Timor, the experience stimulated an ongoing research interest.